bevyengine/bevy-website/release-content/0.16/migration-guides/18157_Remove_lifetime_from_QueryEntityError.md

-- `QueryEntityError::QueryDoesNotMatch.1` is of type `ArchetypeId` instead of `UnsafeWorldCell`.
-It is up to the caller to obtain an `UnsafeWorldCell` now.
-- `QueryEntityError` no longer has a lifetime parameter, remove it from type signatures where required.
+`QueryEntityError::QueryDoesNotMatch` now stores an `ArchetypeId` instead of an `UnsafeWorldCell`.
+As such, `QueryEntityError`'s lifetime parameter has been removed.